utopia-rise/godot-kotlin-jvm/docs/src/doc/contribution/test-change-from-branch.md

     Before following these steps, make sure you've done a proper backup of your project!
 Things can and will break!
 So ensure you can easily rollback all changes applied to your project

 !!! info
-    The building the project from source, requires that you've setup your system to be able to build godot.
+    Building the project from source, requires that you've setup your system to be able to build godot.
 [Follow the official documentation](https://docs.godotengine.org/en/stable/contributing/development/compiling/index.html) for the setup of your system!

 1. Check against which godot branch/tag the branch is built against. (the current master is for 4.3-stable)
 2. Check out godot: `git clone git@github.com:godotengine/godot.git --branch 4.3-stable --recursive`